nadduli/alx-low_level_programming/0x0C-more_malloc_free/README.md

 File 0-malloc_checked.c is a function that allocates memory using malloc.
 File 1-string_nconcat.c is a function that concatenates two strings.
+File holberton.h is the header file for all the function prototypes.